abhiyanpaudel/CAS_Final_Project/README.md

 ## 🧪 Testing and Validation

-The provided test meshes in `create_mesh/` directory can be used for verifying the implementation.
-Running the mapper with these meshes serves as a basic functional test.
+The provided test meshes in `create_mesh/` directory is used for verifying the implementation.
+The test case that maps source mesh to target mesh using this approach is in `tests/` directory.

-> [!INFO]
-> More comprehensive test cases will be added.

 ## 📝 License